emmajsadams/dstruct/README.md

-Data Structures & Algorithms for TypeScript and Javascript
+dstruct
 ====

+Data Structures & Algorithms for TypeScript and Javascript.
+Based on Java & C# Collections, and Google Guava

 Current version: 0.0.2.
 NOT READY FOR PRODUCTION!!
 Check back at the end of June.
  * NPM: https://www.npmjs.org/package/tscollections
  * Bower: http://bower.io/search/?q=tscollections

-The missing TypeScript data structures and algorithms library.
-Based on Java & C# Collections, and Google Guava.

 Mostly finished and tested.
 * Lists